MicrochipTech/AzureDemo_AnyCloud/README.md

     OK
     >

-**Note:** AnyCloud currently has issues receiving large responses from the last publication shown above.
+**Note:** [AnyCloud™](https://github.com/MicrochipTech/PIC32MZW1_AnyCloud) currently has issues receiving large MQTT responses (greater than 512 bytes) from the last publication shown above.
 Project to be continued....